kohseim/kohseim.github.io/README.md

-This is the source code to Jon Barron's public academic website: https://jonbarron.info/.
-Feel free to clone this code for your own personal use.
+This code is modified from the source code of Jon Barron’s public academic website: https://jonbarron.info/